You are probably familiar with the acronym ABC which is short for “always be closing.” This is a mantra preached by many in the sales world.

 In order to upload a CSV to Buffer we are going to do it with the help of a site, Bulkly – full disclosure, I created Bulkly and it is currently in beta.

-The first thing you will want to do is create an account.
-It’s as simple as logging in with Buffer.
+The first thing you will want to do is create an account and connect your Buffer account.

-Bulkly offers a handful of options to load up your Buffer account, but for this post we are going to focus on the “Text Upload” option.
+Bulkly offers a handful of options to load up your Buffer account, but for this post we are going to focus on the “Content Upload” option.

 Unlike Hootsuite, Bulkly will allow you to group together social media updates.

-This comes in very handy if you are going to want to post these updates again and again in order to get more exposure and data.
+And this comes in very handy if you are going to want to post these updates again and again in order to get more exposure and data.
 Additionally, it allows you to keep these updates separate from any other updates you have grouped in Bulkly which will allow you to set more or less frequent sending to Buffer.
-When you are finished running your Twitter test, there won’t be any need to sift through hundreds of scheduled updates to remove only a few – you just have to delete the group.
+When you are finished running your Twitter test, there won’t be any need to sift through hundreds of scheduled updates to remove only a few – you just have to delete the group or drag it over to the “Completed” column.

 One thing to note about Bulkly is that it currently uses your posting schedule as it is setup in Buffer.
 This means that when a tweet is sent to Buffer, it will be added to the next available spot in your Buffer queue.